Skip to content

 “N” – Replacement Device

 Note: TECHBOOK assumes no responsibility for the accuracy of your device’s model number.
-Only Apple itself can clearly determine the actual device status.
+Only Apple itself can clearly identify the actual device status.

-Retail devices have the highest value, refurbished devices rank behind them.
-Replacement devices are priced in between.
+Retail devices have the highest value; refurbished devices rank behind them.
+Replacement devices are priced between retail and refurbished.

 Play It Safe